Gary-HUA/notebooks-of-professional/note/literature-reading&note/literature  reading and note.md

     7."local representations":they focus on specific local patches which are determined by interest point detectors or densely sampling.most existing local features are proved to be robust against noise and partial occlusions comparing to global feature.
     8."human tracking":besides the activity calssification approaches,another critical research area is the human tracking approach,whch is concerned in video surveillance systems for suspicious behavior detection.for analyzing human behaviors and identifying potential unsafe or abnormal situations.
     9."sigle-layer method":single layer method present and recognition human activity directly based on sequence images.
+      "hierarchical approaches"hierarchical approaches recognize more complex activities by decomposing them into simple activities (sub-events)
     10."hierarchical layer method":describe high-level human activity by using simple activity called sub-event which are suitable for the  analysis of complex activity.
     11."semantic space":include human knowledge about activity such as body part(pose/poselet),object,scene,and attribute feature. we categorize semantic method into three categorise:method based on body part,method based on scene/object,method based on attributes.
     12."semantic define":Generally, semantics refers to what the sender and receiver of a message mean and how they infer the context of the message.
 Semantics is the study of meaning.
 In action recognition, the semantic understanding enables users to apply prior knowledge to the recognition process.
     13."deep belief network"(DBN):
-    14.depth map images may contain occlusions, which make the global features unsettled.
+    14."depth map" images may contain occlusions, which make the global features unsettled.
 Additionally, contrasted with color images, the depth images do not have texture but it difficult to apply local differential operators like gradients on because they are generally too noisy in both spatial and tem- poral cases.
+    15."random forests(RFs)"RF is a classifier combination that uses Decision Tree (DT)-based classifiers where every DT is made by randomly selecting the data from the available data.
+    16."HMM":An HMM can be explained as a stochastic finite-state machine that can be used to model time sequential information.
+Basically, there are four major parts in a typical HMM: namely states, initial state distribution, state transition matrix, and state observation matrix.
+A state represents a property or condition that an HMM may have during a particular time.
+Initial state distribution indicates initially state probability ofan HMM.
+The state transition matrix characterizes the probabilities among the states and the observation matrix contains the observation probabilities from each state.
+Once the architecture ofan HMM is defined with the four components, the next step is to train the HMM.
+To train, the first step is to classify features into a specific number of clusters, generating a codebook consisting of the cluster centroids.
+Then from the codebook, symbol sequences are generated through vector quantization.
+These symbol sequences later are used to model sequential patterns in an HMM.
 ~~~

 #### idea